nsieg/blog/_posts/mechanical-mouse-mover.md

 ## References

-The full source code for the Java application can be found on [Github](https://github.com/nsieg/mousemover)
+Source code for the Java application can be found on [Github](https://github.com/nsieg/mousemover)

+Cover image by [Joshua J. Cotten](https://unsplash.com/@jcotten) on [Unsplash](https://unsplash.com/photos/QNaBO0oHeyo)